 Desk copies are complimentary books sent to professors who have already adopted the book for a course.
 To request a desk copy, please fill out the form below.
 It will automatically be sent to a staff member.Back to Tabs

 Acculturated consists of essays in the best sense of the term—always readable and concise, often witty and entertaining, providing unconventional takes on their subjects and illuminating them with flashes of genuine insight.
-Covering a remarkable range of topics in contemporary pop culture, together the essays offer a composite portrait of America today—with all its sublimities and absurdities.
-The authors may be critical of pop culture, but, unlike many academics, they show that they actually are familiar with, and have a feel for, the phenomena they write about.
+Covering a remarkable range of topics in contemporary pop culture, the essays offer a composite portrait of America today—with all its sublimities and absurdities.
+The authors may be critical of pop culture, but unlike many academics, they show that they are familiar with and have a feel for the phenomena in which they write.

 Acculturated is a collection of brief, sharp-eyed, complex—and in the best sense of that sadly overused and abused term, entertaining—accounts of present-day American sensibilities and daily lives.
-It could have been titled The Way We Live Now, and there is no one in the country who will not experience the comfort of finding his habits and attitudes reflected in at least some, if not indeed every last one, of its pages.
+It could have been titled The Way We Live Now, and no one in the country will not experience the comfort of finding his habits and attitudes reflected in at least some, if not every last, of its pages.